mobilelive-inc/friday-design-system/libs/static/README.md

 .stylelintrc
 ```

-- Have standard configurations of liniting
+- Have standard configurations of linting
-- some custom pre defined rules can be over ride
+- some custom pre-defined rules can be over ride